The Middle Temple Mentoring Scheme

 About the Scheme

-We aim to match mentees to suitable mentors who have the necessary skills and experience to assist the mentee in reaching their identified goal.
+We aim to match mentees to suitable mentors with the necessary skills and experience to assist the mentee in reaching their identified goal.
 One of the main aims of the scheme is to promote social mobility and to ensure that the Bar retains its best people and assists them in returning to the Bar when they have had to leave for whatever reason.

 What is required from Mentees?

-The mentoring scheme is open to any member of the Inn from any background at any stage of their career, from completion of pupillage or in house training as an employed barrister through to retirement.
+The mentoring scheme is open to any member of the Inn from any background at any stage of their career, from completion of pupillage or in-house training as an employed barrister through to retirement.
 Please note that the scheme is not open to student members (who may want to investigate the Inn's Link Scheme).

 What is required from Mentors?